-The crashing error may occur if the graphics card or video card is outdated or corrupted.
-According to many users, updating the drivers can always solve their problems.
-It can fix bugs and improve the gaming performance and experience.
+The crashing error may occur if the graphics card is outdated or corrupted.
+According to many users, updating drivers can always solve their problems.
+It can fix bugs and improve gaming performance and experience.

-There are two ways to update your driver – manually and automatically.
+There are two ways you can update your video card drivers: